 I moved to Canada in February 2016 and now live in Coquitlam, BC (a suburb of Vancouver).
 I’m hoping to avoid the 9-5 for the rest of my life so work at home on websites and other various endeavours.
-If you have any projects that you think we could work on together (guest posts, books, content writing, etc.), please contact me at: email@example.com.
-I also so some work in Vancouver’s booming movie industry to change things up a little bit.
+If you have any projects that you think we could work on together (guest posts, books, content writing, etc.), please contact me at: firstname.lastname@example.org.
+I also do some work in Vancouver’s booming movie industry to change things up a little bit.

 When I’m not working, you can often me hiking up a mountain, surfing on my stand-up paddle-board, biking up and down the torturous Vancouver hills, and drinking a lot of coffee while cuddling with the cats.

 Kitchen Gadget Reviews is the site for all things reviews and kitchen.
 Blenders, panini presses, pasta makers, juicers and more.
 Adding content to this site, then trying to rank on the first page of Google for quite a few of them will be main focus for 2016.